 Two cards are burnt and two cards are shown when dealing the turn: The proper way to resolve this rare scenario is as follows.
 The second burn card (the official, should be turn) is placed face down on the top of the deck.
 The first up card (the would-be river burn card) is treated as a flash card and turned face down.

+The second show card is the official river.
+It is now played as it lies on the turn instead.
+When action completes on the turn, the top card is turned over without burning for the river.
 By doing it in this fashion, all cards put in play are the original cards that would have fallen if no mistake had occurred.
 There is no change to the results, and only one card gets exposed.

 More on Casino Poker Games: